4 Secrets for Writing About Your Non-Profit in Your Admissions Essay

 Bottom line: All you need to remember is not to embellish because who you really are is enough for college admissions officers.

-Want to work with me on ensuring your non-profit topic works for your admissions essay draft?
-See my affordable college essay workshops below!
-Space is limited to ensure personalized help.
+Want to work with me on ensuring your non-profit topic works for your admissions essay?
+I accept a limited number of students per month, so don’t hesitate to reach out.